horolock/game_study/HORenderer/README.md

 tan(a) = opposite / adjacent

-TODO : Linear Transformations - Proof of Angle Sine Addition ~
+TODO : Triangles and Vertices - Vertices and Triangle Faces ~